jnduli/blog_jnduli.co.ke/content/drafts/postgresql_comment_system_with_recursive_ctes.rst

     ) SELECT * FROM child_comments LIMIT 10;

 But how do we prevent cycle creation in the query itself?
-I can think of only one method at the moment.
-Having a trigger that gets all parents of a child comment, and doesn't update if this happens within the tree.
+One method is to have a trigger that gets all parents of a child comment, and doesn't update if the update would cause a cycle.

 .. code-block:: sql